 Trail running and cross country running start their seasons in the fall.
 Whether you’re more of the competitive type or just want to explore, now is the right time to swap the road for the trail.
 Ask around for a local trail-running club or group of enthusiasts and let them guide you on your first runs.

 Good to know about off-road running:

 Mixed terrain provides excellent variety for your training!
 The grassy and muddy hills challenge your coordination and strength.
 However, be careful.
 Find good trail running shoes and avoid exhausting yourself, as the lack of control might make you more injury-prone.
 Learn more about different running surfaces.

 In addition to off-road running, fall is the time for base training.
 This is the main reason why runners are made in the fall (and winter).
 Want to lay a good running foundation for a whole year?
-Start your training plan in the Runtastic app.
+Start your training plan in the adidas Running App.